Gnet1234/Litter-Audit-Project/README.md

 More information can be found here: https://docs.ultralytics.com

+Robobflow was used to help format the dataset: https://universe.roboflow.com/litter-e1hys/litter_audits_segmentation

 The following codes show the steps that were taken to develop the objective, and are in the Important Files forlder:

 GPU-TRAIN: This code trains the model, using the GPU of the computer.
 It uses cuda to achieve this, and it was used with a windows laptop with a nvidia GPU.